![]() ®

 Coils

-I am far from a technical Luddite.
-However, in more than fifty years of making a living in this industry, I have never been impressed with aftermarket ignition offerings, and I have of course seen many in that time: Martek, Prestolite, Gerex, Maxi-Dwell, Dyna, Boyer, MSD, and others.
-They really are junk.
+I'm not a Luddite.
+While with MMI then Kawasaki I taught currect tech.
+Ride by wire, inertia (gyro) sensors, ABS, laptop diagnostics--all of it.
+Before that I was an early adopter of PDAs, then phones, then the two combined.
+I'm on my fifth iPad.
+I am a champion of Honda's Kettering ignition because it is better than everything the aftermarket has to offer for these motorcycles.
+In more than fifty years of making a living in this industry, I have never been impressed with aftermarket ignition offerings, and I have of course seen many in that time: Martek, Prestolite, Gerex, Maxi-Dwell, Dyna, Boyer, MSD, and others.
+Most really are junk.
 And the only reason anyone would buy this crap is media.
 Powersports media brainwashes folks into expecting more power or improved fuel economy, while at the same time denigrading the original Kettering ignition, calling it fast-wearing and inaccurate, both of which are eminently false.
+Aftermarket points-replacement electronic ignitions are, like Marvel Mystery Oil, timeshares, and Chicken McNuggets--come-ons, all hype and no substance.
+They offer no advantage over the OEM Kettering system, and actually in most cases degrade your ignition and engine performance.

 I welcome civil dialogue.